 We also offer renewal services from $149.
 If your MMJ Card is due to expire, get in touch with Leafwell today and book your appointment to obtain your certificate.

 Connect with a licensed physician online in minutes.

-Up to 4 mature and 4 immature plants if the patient has not elected a dispensary provider.
-A maximum of 8 mature and 8 immature plants per household.
+Up to 4 mature and four immature plants if the patient has not elected a dispensary provider.
+A maximum of eight mature and eight immature plants per household.
 Montana residents aged 21 and older to grow no more than four marijuana plants and four seedlings for personal use in their residence, as long as the plants are within an enclosed area with a lock and beyond public view.

 Montana recognizes other states’ medical cannabis programs and medical marijuana cards.
 Montana has reciprocity.

 A Montana medical cannabis card is recognized by other states with medical marijuana reciprocity laws.